Connors-Studios/CSLauncher/README.md

 ## CSLauncher Now Open Source
 CSLauncher was made open source so anybody who wants to make it look nicer or function better or learn from it you can and if you are unsure you want to use it you can look through the code.
 ## Building from source
-Download Visual studio 2019 or 2022 Visual studio 2019 is recommended as it was made in it but 2022 should work.
+Download Visual studio 2019 or 2022.
 [Visual Studio](https://visualstudio.microsoft.com/)